 Tadao Ando is one of the best Japanese architects and creators of some of the most memorable buildings in the country.

-He has received almost every conceivable prize of architecture and is regarded as one of the Great Fathers of contemporary architecture.
+He has received almost every conceivable prize in architecture and is regarded as one of the Great Fathers of contemporary architecture.

 Kenzo Tange

-Kenzo Tange was one of the most significant architects of the 20th century, combining traditional Japanese styles with modernism, and designed major buildings on five continents.
+Kenzo Tange was one of the most significant architects of the 20th century, combining traditional Japanese styles with modernism, and designed significant buildings on five continents.

-Influenced from an early age by the Swiss modernist, Le Corbusier, Tange’s work influenced a generation of architects across the world.
+Influenced from an early age by the Swiss modernist Le Corbusier, Tange’s work influenced a generation of architects worldwide.

 Kengo Kuma